 - Daily “Reflect and Respect” Time

-Our Family Resource professionals design monthly themed activities that teach social emotional awareness in the classroom at Small Group time.
+Our Director of Family Resources designs monthly themed activities that teach social-emotional awareness in the classroom at Small Group time.
 Our Nurturing the Spirit social-emotional curriculum offers a unique blend of time for reflection, imagination, sharing of feelings, and social skill-building.
 View Nurturing the Spirit Curriculum.

 - A Walking Labyrinth